 In Los Angeles, where I’d spent a decade, the material life mattered so much it blotted out just about everything else, including, too often, civility.
 I remember the night I learned just how much one’s car mattered.
 I had asked out a woman I knew and all was going great — right up until I mentioned I’d be picking her up in a Camry.
 Then, dead silence on the line.
 When she’d recovered she said, “I’m sorry, this just isn’t going to work.”
 When I recovered, I realized what I was in for in the City of Angels.

 A few years later I was working at a high-tech company in Boulder, Colorado, a former counterculture mecca which had morphed into a kind of shiny, happy suburb.
-Laid back, owner-operated coffee shops had given way to high-end bike shops and ultra-posh restaurants, and the lesser classes were being squeezed out.
+Laid back, owner-operated cafes had given way to high-end bike shops and ultra-posh restaurants, and the lesser classes were being squeezed out.
 I recall occasionally extending a hand of friendship to one of the town’s elites, usually encountering a polite, “No thank you very much, I like my life exactly the way it is.”
 Okay, they didn’t actually say it.
-But still.
+Still.

 In Fairfield, it’s not the size of your wallet that counts but your spiritual chops.
 It’s your creativity, authenticity, your be-here-now-ness.
 It’s your ability to understand at a deep level that this is basically all there is that gets you noticed, whatever your economic status may be.
 If money talks out there, then joie de vivre speaks in here.